 Civil liability for nuclear damage is governed by two major conventions:

-1960 Paris Convention Third Party Liability in the Field of Nuclear Energy (Paris Convention)
+1960 Paris Convention Third Party Liability in the Field of Nuclear Energy (Paris Convention); and

 1963 Vienna Convention on Civil Liability for Nuclear Damage (Vienna Convention)

 The conventions share similar core principles:

 liability lies exclusively with the operator of the nuclear installation—this removes the need for other parties to take out insurance, such as those involved with the construction and operation of a nuclear installation

 the operator's liability is strict, ie the operator is held liable irrespective of fault or negligence, except in limited circumstances (such as nuclear damage caused by armed conflict, civil war , insurrection, gross negligence of the victim, or as a direct result of a grave natural disaster of an exceptional character).
 The only proof that is necessary is that the damage for which compensation is sought was caused by a nuclear accident;

 liability is limited in amount—this makes it easier for an operator to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.